Sagamore-creator/CodePay/README.md

 We will evaluate:

 1. **User side** - we will be your application users and see if we can break them.
 We will check if everything works as expected, there are no unhandled scenarios, there are no crashes or other things that could affect user experience
 2. **Code functionality** - this is similar to user functionality testing but this time we will go into your code and check if everything is handled correctly code-wise.
-We will check if you used appropriate things for specific tasks, if there are no loopholes, if everything is handled correctly etc. In other words, we will check how you implement requirements code-wise.
+We will check if you used appropriate things for specific tasks, if there are no loopholes, if everything is handled correctly etc. In other words, we will check how you implement requirements code-wise
 3. **Code cleanliness** - in this part we will check is your code clean.
-Do you split your functions, do you use extensions, if code is structured correctly, if you use proper naming, is styling okay etc.
+Do you split your functions, do you use extensions, if code is structured correctly, if you use proper naming, is styling okay etc

 # Deadline
 The work needs to be sent as an archive to Arnas via Teams private message until **2021-05-16**